Where to stay in South Tyrol, Trentino Alto Adige

 As already mentioned, there is a rich and varied cultural life in South Tyrol between mountain and valley.
 As a meeting point of cultures from the north and south, South Tyrol has significant influences from the German- and Romansh-speaking areas.
 The traditional customs of the various valley settlements still reflect old traditions and crafts, historical awareness and the value of uniqueness and homeland.

 In practically every valley in South Tyrol there are castles and palaces that bear witness to an eventful past.
-They lend the breath-taking natural scenery a beauty all of its own.
+They lend the breathtaking natural scenery a beauty all of its own.
 The churches and monasteries are also remarkable, including the Säben Monastery, which towers over the Eisack Valley and is undoubtedly one of South Tyrol's landmarks.

 Special attractions for culture lovers are, for example, the Knottnkino in Vöran with its breathtaking panoramic view, the time-honoured Rittnerbahn railway or the ever-popular photo locations such as the Messner Mountain Museum Corones at Kronplatz.